gornvan/gTove/implemented.md

 * Make the ruler always straight when grid snap is off.
 * When dragging minis or clicking on a map with enabled transparent pixels, pass through any transparent pixels or fog of war to map(s) below.
+## Version 686
+* Fix bug: the name of a player whose client auto-reconnects after being slept in an inactive tab would appear as "Disconnected" in the dice roller.
+* Fix bug: players dragging elastic banded minis with "fog" visibility into fog of war would cause their client to crash.
+* Avoid inconsistencies in mini positions/rotations when players drag or rotate "fog" visibility minis into fog (the mini would vanish from players, but the GM would still see the mini state just before it was moved into the fog.)